 The Monterey County Regional Fire District was formed in 1934 on a vote of 87 citizens in favor and 42 opposed.
 The original boundaries surrounded the City of Salinas and ran down River Road to Pine Canyon.
 Over the years, annexations into the District have increased its service area to approximately 400 square milesMCRFD Map 2017.pdf

 with a population of about 40,000 residents.
 A five-member Board of Directors governs the Fire District.
 The Board of Supervisors appoints our directors.
 The District operates as an independent governmental entity under the California Health and Safety Code, Section 13800.

 The Administrative office is located at 19900 Portola Drive in the Toro Park area.
-The Fire Chief, the Division Chiefs and the Deputy Fire Marshal, our Administrative Officer, Administrative Assistant, and Financial Analyst are located there.
+The Fire Chief, the Chief Officers, and the Deputy Fire Marshal, our Administrative Officer, Administrative Assistant, and Financial Analyst are located there.

 The Fire District staffs six fire stations.
 The 70 full-time employees are supported by 3 volunteer firefighters.

 Since the early 1980's, the Monterey County Regional Fire District has contracted with the City of Salinas to provide fire and emergency medical services to approximately 35 square miles of the northern corner of the district.
 The communities of Bolsa Knolls and Boronda and the area along Old Stage Road to and including Williams Road are included in the "Contract Area."